 “Sunblock, on the other hand, physically reflects the sun’s rays, preventing them from penetrating the skin,” Mourad explains, which is why they technically provide more sun protection than sunscreen does.
 Sunblocks typically contain protective ingredients like titanium dioxide and zinc oxide, according to Rossi, which tend to appear white on the skin.
 Because titanium dioxide and zinc oxide are less irritating than the ingredients found in sunscreen, sunblock is usually the better choice for those with sensitive skin.

 Sunblock vs. Sunscreen: The Experts Weigh In

-Now that we understand how both forms of sun protection work, here’s what our experts have to say when it comes to sunblock vs. sunscreen: “Sunscreen and sunblock are both excellent forms of sun protection,” Fadi explains.
+Now that we understand how both forms of sun protection work, here’s what our experts have to say when it comes to sunblock vs. sunscreen: “Sunscreen and sunblock are both excellent forms of sun protection,” Mourad explains.
 “You’re good to go as long as the one you choose protects against both UVA and UVB rays and is water-resistant or sweat-resistant [be sure to check the number on the container that indicates how long the sunscreen remains effective while swimming or sweating].”

-If you’ve already been burned because you didn’t even bother to consider the whole sunscreen vs. sunblock thing, soothe your skin with our dermatologist-approved remedies — and avoid pats on the back as much as possible.
+And if you’ve already been burned because you didn’t even bother to consider the whole sunscreen vs. sunblock thing, soothe your skin with our dermatologist-approved remedies — and avoid pats on the back as much as possible.